Religion in Canada

-Religion in Canada encompasses a wide range of groups and beliefs.
-Christianity is the largest religion in Canada, with Catholicism being its largest denomination.
-Christians, representing 53.3% of the population in 2021, which has fallen from 67.3% in 2011, are followed by people having no religion at 34.6% of the total population.
-Catholics represent 29.3% while Protestants represents 20.3%.
-Catholics have declined 2 million followers in just ten years.
-Other faiths include Islam (4.9%), Hinduism (2.3%), Sikhism (2.1%), Buddhism (1.0%), Judaism (0.9%), Indigenous spirituality (0.2%) and Jainism (0.1%).
+According to the 2021 census, Christianity is the largest religion in Canada, with Catholics representing 29.9 percent of the population having the most adherents.
+Christians overall representing 53.3 percent of the population, are followed by people reporting irreligion or having no religion at 34.6 percent.
+Other faiths include Islam (4.9 percent), Hinduism (2.3 percent), Sikhism (2.1 percent), Buddhism (1.0 percent), Judaism (0.9 percent), and Indigenous spirituality (0.2 percent).
+Canada has the second-largest national Sikh population, behind India.